Make Art Grant

 - Deadline is April 1 at 11:59 p.m.

-A project is defined as a discrete set of connected activities with a distinct beginning and end.
+A project is defined as a set of connected activities with a distinct beginning and end.
 Projects may be single pieces, like one painting or installation or poem, or a defined series of works such as a series of drawings or songs.
 Projects with multiple components must show that there is a cohesive theme connecting the components together.
 This grant is focused on enabling artists, working on their own or in collaboration, to create work.
 The proposal must have specific goals for what will happen during the funding period, but completion of works and/or public showings are not required.

 - Example Two: An artist will complete the final three pieces in their series of abstract sculptures.
 The series is themed around mental health in artist communities, and there are currently seven completed mixed media sculptures.
 This grant will allow the artist to create larger, more intricate pieces, and experiment with incorporating steel into the pieces.
+These three pieces are expected to take approximately 9 months to complete, with the artist spending approximately 10-15 hours per month on this work.

 - Example Three: Rooted in the history of storytelling, an artist will create an hour-long performance based around their immigration to the United States with their parents at 12-years-old.
 This engaging oral history will be created with youth ages 8 and up in mind, though will be appropriate for all ages.
+The artist will spend one month writing, and then another month working on the performance.
+They will consult with a local theater director for feedback and guidance.

 - Be 18 years of age or older.

-- Have been domiciled in Rhode Island for at least one year at the time of application.
+- Have lived in Rhode Island for at least one year at the time of application.
 This means Rhode Island is your primary residence, and is the address you use for legal forms, state income taxes, car registration, driver’s license or state issued identification, and voter registration - regardless of whether you own or rent your home.
 You must reside in the state for at least 183 days per year.

 - Be a legal resident of the United States with a tax identification number (either Social Security number or an Individual Taxpayer Identification Number).
 This includes refugees, immigrants, and temporary residents.
 This does not include people in the country on a tourist visa.